How to Cook Cabbage So It's Delicious

 Cabbage is among the most versatile vegetables.
-It can be served raw as a crunchy coleslaw, braised on the stove for a meaty stew, roasted in the oven, cooked in the slow cooker, or even grilled like a steak.
+It can be served raw as a crunchy coleslaw, braised on the stove, roasted in the oven, cooked in the slow cooker, or even grilled like a steak.
 Cabbage doesn't always get the appreciation it deserves.
 That's because it often plays second fiddle to other elements of a dish, whether it's corned beef or barbecue.
 And it sometimes has a bad reputation for being slimy and a bit pungent.
 But the secret to enjoying cabbage in all these forms is to start by cooking it correctly.

 1. Remove several outer leaves from the head; rinse with water.